caleb531/play-song/README.md

 *Copyright 2014 Caleb Evans*
 *Released under the MIT license*

-*Play Song* is an Alfred workflow designed to make playing a song in iTunes extremely quick and convenient.
+*Play Song* is an Alfred workflow designed to make playing songs in iTunes extremely quick and convenient.

+This latest v2.0 release is a major release, adding the ability to play not only individual songs, but artists, albums, and genres as well.

 ## Usage

+The workflow enables four keywords which allow you to search your iTunes library quickly and easily.

+### Playing a song

-Type the `play` keyword, followed by a space and a song name, artist, album, or genre.
-Songs matching your query will automatically populate Alfred's list of results.
-Choosing a result from the list will play the selected song in iTunes.
+To play an individual song, use the `play` keyword.
+Songs matching your query will appear in the results list.
+Choosing a song from the list will play that song once.

-Additionally, more actions can be taken using modifier keys:

-* Holding down the **Command** key will reveal the selected song in iTunes.

-* Holding down the **Option** key will reveal the selected song in the Finder.

-* Holding down the **Control** key will search the selected song on Google.
+### Playing an artist

+To play all songs by a particular artist, use the `playartist` keyword.
+Choosing a artist from the list will play all songs by that artist (ordered by album).

+### Playing an album

+To play all songs from a particular album, use the `playalbum` keyword.
+Choosing an album from the list will play all songs from that album (ordered by track number).

+### Playing a genre

+To play all songs within a particular genre, use the `playgenre` keyword.
+Choosing a genre from the list will play all songs within that genre (ordered by album).

 ## Support